 Attention is the key to transformation – and full attention also implies acceptance.Eckhart Tolle

 The ever-present paradox of full attention is that as we come to accept that what we have perceived as contorted is intrinsically beautiful, we may also be called on to contemplate that what we have perceived as beautiful is far from ideal.
 When we appreciate what we have come to label as bent, contorted, twisted and gnarled about ourselves, then everything is perfect.
 Because nothing can be perfect.
 A daily practice of mindfulness calls on us to contemplate the deep reality that things (whether these be emotions, people, objects, thoughts) are always mutually arising with other things.

 Love is not the opposite of hate.
-Love is the absence of opposites.Self-taught digital artist, Lanon Carl Prigge
+Love is the absence of opposites.Metascape artist, Lanon Prigge

 A special kind of doing

 Returning to the ancient art of bonsai, it is good to remember that the artistic representation of inspirational nature through the art of training trees requires daily doing over many years.
 Mindfulness practice, too, can be viewed as an artistic representation of our true nature – and requires daily doing over an extended period of time.
 But this should not be too daunting when we contemplate that art is a special kind of doing – one that is best approached in a non-competitive spirit, in a state of curiosity and contemplation, with senses attuned, and heart wide-open.
 Bonsai artists nurture and guide their trees rather than controlling them.
 Through the artistic process, tree and trainer are mutually entrained.
 This synchronous relationship is true of mindfulness.